jwcounts/hub-newscast/README.md

 3. Rename `.env.sample` to `.env`.
 Update the password you want the app to use, and also the folder that you want the data stored in.

 ## Installation on a Server
-Currently, these two apps are storing like this on the server:
+Currently, these two apps are stored like this on the server:
 ```
-> /hub/
+/hub/
    ↘️ /css/
    ↘️ /data/    < This is where the parsed PPM data lives
    ↘️ /js/